Lightmoor Village Primary School

 At Lightmoor, we ensure that our curriculum is real and meaningful and that it is as creative and practical as possible for our pupils.
 By making links through different subjects, we aim to bring learning to life as a strategy for helping our children embed their learning and to help them ‘know more and to remember more!’

 Lightmoor Village Primary School follows the expectations of the National Curriculum and the belief that ‘knowledge matters’.
-We have created a curriculum that is ambitious and designed to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND), the knowledge and skills that they need to succeed in life.
-Each subject area is carefully planned and taught in a logical sequence to build on pupils’ existing skills and knowledge, enabling them to progress well throughout their learning journey with us here at Lightmoor.
+We have created a curriculum that is ambitious and designed to give all learners, particularly the most disadvantaged and those with special educational needs and/or disabilities (SEND), the knowledge and skills that they need to succeed in life and be ready for the next stages in their educational journey.
+Each subject area is carefully planned and taught in a logical sequence to build on pupils’ existing skills and knowledge, enabling them to progress well throughout their learning journey.
+Our curriculum is intended to raise aspiration, open up opportunities, ignite interest and value learning as a lifelong skill.

 Curriculum Implementation

-The curriculum at Lightmoor has been designed to help learners to remember the long term content they have been taught and to integrate new knowledge into larger concepts.
+The curriculum at Lightmoor has been designed to help learners to remember the fundamental content they have been taught and to integrate new knowledge into larger concepts.
 We liken the curriculum to a spiral; knowledge and skills that overlap during the learning process.
-The overlapping nature of the spiral emphasises the need and enables our teachers to revisit previous teaching and powerful knowledge at each stage, whilst also providing the children with regular practice for the retrieval of knowledge.
+The overlapping nature of the spiral enables our teachers to revisit previous teaching and powerful knowledge at each stage, whilst also providing the children with regular practice for the retrieval of knowledge and to develop automaticity.

 “Knowledge is taught to be remembered, not merely encountered”